 York, North Yorkshire

-After Simon and Daphne’s wedding, the couple moves into the fictional Clyvedon Castle.
-However, the façade, entrance hall and grounds of the estate were actually filmed at Castle Howard, in the heart of Yorkshire.
+In season one, after Simon and Daphne’s wedding, the couple moves into the fictional Clyvedon Castle - whose façade, entrance hall and grounds of the estate were actually filmed at Castle Howard, in the heart of Yorkshire.
 This Baroque stately home, with its symmetrical wings and crowning dome, took over 100 years to complete.
 The surrounding parklands are just as grand, with temples, lakes, fountains and plenty of woodland walks to discover.
-Once its doors are open again, take a tour of the Castle and its treasure trove of inspiring architecture, fanciful stories and tranquil gardens.
+Take a tour of the Castle and its treasure trove of inspiring architecture, fanciful stories and tranquil gardens.

 Bridgerton filming locations: Wilton House

-Wilton House, near Salisbury, is the true belle of the ball of this season of Bridgerton – with many of its gardens and staterooms popping up in every episode.
-The Queen’s throne room, where the doe-eyed maidens present themselves to Her Majesty, is just one example.
+Wilton House, near Salisbury, is the true belle of the ball of Bridgerton – with many of its gardens and staterooms popping up in every episode.
+The Queen’s throne room, where the season's potential diamonds present themselves to Her Majesty, is just one example.
 Eagle-eyed viewers will recognise this extravagant room from season four of The Crown, where Princess Diana prances about in her leotard and tutu.
 The House, which has been the seat of the Earls of Pembroke for over 400 years, was also used as the façade for the Duke of Hastings’ residence, as well as the dining room of Clyvedon Castle.
-While a third of the house is still private, the rest of the opulent rooms are usually open to the public, making it the ideal location for a post-lockdown cultural visit.
+While a third of the house is still private, the rest of the opulent rooms are usually open to the public, making it the ideal location for a cultural visit.

 Bridgerton filming locations: Badminton House